 Sixth, the Exchange is proposing new language in Rule 1080(n)(ii)(E)(2)(e) regarding allocation of Complex Order PIXL where an Initiating Member selected "stop and NWT" in respect to the stop price of a PIXL Order submission.
-Specifically, new subsection (2)(e) states that in the case of a Complex Order PIXL, if the Initiating Member selected the "stop and NWT" option for the Complex PIXL Order submission, contracts shall be allocated as follows: (i) first to Complex Orders and PAN responses at prices better than the NWT price, as well as to quotes and orders which comprise the cPBBO, pursuant to the algorithm set forth above in (n)(ii)(E)(2)(d) of Rule 1080 and (ii) next, to Complex Orders and PAN responses at prices, as well as to quotes and orders which comprise the cPBBO, at the Initiating Member's NWT price and better than the Initiating Member's stop price, beginning with the NWT price.
-The Initiating Member shall be allocated an equal number of contracts as the aggregate size of all other interest at each price point, except that the Initiating Member shall be entitled to receive up to 40% of the contracts remaining at the final price point (including situations where the final price is the stop price).
-In the case of an Initiating Order with a NWT price at the market, the Initiating Member shall be allocated an equal number of contracts as the aggregate size of all other interest at all price points, except that the Initiating Member shall be entitled to receive up to 40% of the contracts remaining at the final price point

-(including situations where the final price is the stop price).
-If there is other interest at the final price point the contracts will be allocated to such interest pursuant to the algorithm set forth in (n)(ii)(E)(2)(d) of this rule.
-Any remaining contracts shall be allocated to the Initiating Member.25
+Specifically, new subsection (2)(e) states that in the case of a Complex Order PIXL, if the Initiating Member selected the "stop and NWT" option for the Complex PIXL Order submission, contracts shall be allocated as follows: (i) first to Complex Orders and PAN responses at prices better than the NWT price, as well as to quotes and orders which comprise the cPBBO if such cPBBO is better than the NWT price, pursuant to the algorithm set forth above in (n)(ii)(E)(2)(d)(i) through (iv) of Rule 1080 and (ii) next, to Complex Orders and PAN responses at prices, as well as to quotes and orders which comprise the cPBBO at the end of the Auction, at the Initiating Member's NWT price and at prices better than or equal to the Initiating Member's stop price, beginning with the NWT price.
+The Initiating Member shall be allocated an equal number of contracts as the aggregate size of all other interest at each price point, except that the Initiating Member shall be entitled to receive up to 40% (or 50% if matching only one other participant) of the contracts remaining at the final price point (including situations where the final price is the stop price), after public customer Complex Orders and PAN responses have been satisfied.
+In the case of an Initiating Order with a NWT price at the market, the Initiating Member shall be allocated an equal number of contracts as the aggregate size of all other interest at all price points, except that the Initiating Member shall be entitled to receive up to 40% (or 50% if matching only one other participant) of the contracts remaining at the final price point (including situations where the final price is the stop price), after public customer Complex Orders and PAN responses have been satisfied.
+If there is other interest at the final price point the contracts will be allocated to such interest pursuant to the algorithm set forth in (n)(ii)(E)(2)(d)(i) through (iv) of this rule.
+Any remaining contracts shall be allocated to the Initiating Member.
+26

 For example, a Complex Order to buy one of option A and sell one of option B, 100 times, with a cPBBO of \$0.40 bid, \$0.70 offer, could be submitted into PIXL by the Initiating Member with a single stop price of \$0.60 and a NWT price of \$0.55.
 Assume that during the Auction, a market maker (MM1) responds to the auction notification and offers to sell the same Complex Order strategy 10 times at a price of \$0.55 as well as offers to sell the strategy 25 times at a price of \$0.60.
 In addition, assume that a public customer Complex Order to sell the strategy 10 times at \$0.60 is received and another market maker (MM2) responds to sell the strategy 25 times at \$0.60.
-At the end of the Auction, the Complex PIXL Order will be executed 10 times at a price of \$0.55 against MM1 and an additional 10 times at a price of \$0.55 against the Initiating Member since he indicated he was willing to match all interest down to \$0.55 by using the NWT functionality.
-The Complex PIXL Order will then execute 10 times at a price of \$0.60 against the public customer offer.
-Then, the Initiating Member will be allocated 40% of the remaining 70 strategy contracts, i.e. 28 strategy contracts, of the Complex PIXL Order at the stop price of \$0.60.
-The two market maker responders will execute the remaining 42 contracts in a pro-rata fashion with both MM1 and MM2 trading 21 strategy contracts each.
+At the end of the Auction, the Complex PIXL Order will be executed 10 times at a price of \$0.55 against